WELCOME to St. Alexander’s Faith Formation!

 Children learn much more when a parent takes an active role in most things, especially faith formation.
 The Family Faith Formation program allows for more flexibility in your weekday schedule and focuses on the “Lord’s Day” as family time for faith formation.
 With the Family Formation program, we give you the resources to be together, to share, have fun, and enrich your faith together as a family.

 What about my child who is making a Sacrament?

 Children who are preparing for First Communion will attend Sacramental Specific classes.
-Format will be similar with additional dates for Retreats and Sacraments.
+Format will be virtual with additional dates for Retreats and Sacraments.

 Once monthly online for family formation with Mrs. Krueger.
 Two weeks at home formation (approximately 30 minutes a week.)
 Catechists will meet with the families one or two other times a month.
 Monthly pick up of material needed for the month.